epoetin beta [recombinant human erythropoietin]

 29. The needle and syringe must be used ONCE only.

-30. Dispose of the needle into a sharps container immediately after injection.
+30. Dispose of the needle and syringe into a sharps container immediately after injection.

 31. Do not replace the needle cover.